hse-project/hse-project.github.io/v2/docs/gs/storage.md

 the staging to the capacity media class.
-In addition, the [durability setting](params.md#durability-settings) for the KVDB controlling journal placement (`durability.mclass`) would be set to store the journal in the staging media class.
+In addition, the [durability setting](params.md#durability-settings) for the KVDB controlling journal placement (`durability.mclass`) would be set to `staging` to store journal files in the staging media class.

 This KVDB configuration would increase overall performance, versus using the capacity media class only, while also greatly reducing the TBW to the